section-engineering-education/engineering-education/content/articles/object-based-image-analysis-using-matlab/index.md

 ### Object boundary detection
 Boundaries are lines that mark the limits of an object or an area.
-A boundary in images can be detected by either performing morphological operations on the image or by using toolbox functions.
+A boundary in images can be detected by either performing morphological operations on the image or using toolbox functions.

 ### Boundary detection using morphological operations
-Morphological operations mainly involve subtracting some parts of a binarized image remaining with only the boundary of the object.
+Morphological operations mainly involve subtracting some parts of a binarized image remaining with only the object's boundary.
 In morphological operations, boundaries can be detected by either `erosion` or `dilation` of the objects whose boundary is to be obtained.

 ### Obtaining boundary by erosion
 In this method, some pixels from a binarized are removed, the eroded part is then subtracted from the main image containing the main object.
 The remaining part is the boundary of the object.
 Erosion of image is done using the function `imerode` with a specified `strel` length.
 The following codes and step by step illustrations of this method;